HotPocketHPE/mhguide/README.md

 ## How to Use This Guide

-This guide is split into (some number) broad sections.
+This guide is split into a number of broad sections.

-[Simple Tips for Starting Out](#simple-tips-for-starting-out) are general tips useful for any new player, and reading them is highly recommended.
+[Simple Tips for Starting Out](#simple-tips-for-starting-out) are general tips useful for any new player, reading them is highly recommended.

 [Basics of Dealing Damage](#basics-of-dealing-damage) goes over the ingredients of the damage formula, and how you can influence them in and out of hunts.